 Katsonisi, is a smaller round shaped islet just after Moggonisi, the distance between the two is only a few meters.

 Nisaki of Panagia and Agios Nikolaos, are the two islands parallel to the port of capital Caios.

 Lakka, is the second in population village of Paxos, exactly at the north tip facing Corfu.

-Longos or Loggos, the third bigger village at the Northeast coast.
+Longos or Loggos, the third bigger village on the Northeast coast.

 Other small communities are: Makratika, Ozias, Platanos, Porto, Velianitatika (or Veliantatika), Vlachopoulatika, Bogdanatika, Manesatika, Zenebissatika, Mastoratika, Anemogianatika, Apergatika, Argyratika, Arvanitakeika, Aronatika, Dalietatika, Gramatikeika and more…

-All communities are named after the surname of their inhabitands.
+All communities are named after the surname of their inhabitants.

 Makratika named after Makris family, Velianitika from Velianitis, Vlachopoulatika from Vlachopoulos, Zenebissatika from Zenebissatis, Apergatika from Apergis family, Argyratika from Argyros, Arvanitakeika from Arvanitakis, Aronatika due to Aronis, Dalietatika by Dalietos, Gramatikeika by Gramatikos, Bogdanatika from Bogdanos, Manesatika from Manesis, Anemogianatika from Anemogiannis, Mastoratika from Mastoras…etc

 The first settlers on Paxos during Neolithic era were Phoenicians, The name Paxos derived from Pax, which meant trapezoidal in Phoenician language.

 Since antiquity, Paxos and Antipaxos history have followed the historical course of Corfu island.